lag-packet/Pascal-Compiler/README.md

 # Pascal Compiler

 This repository contains a Java implementation of a compiler for the Pascal programming language.
 This is my CS course work (Principles of Programming Languages).
-The first part of the project was to implement the Lexical Analyzer, this part was done with a group member.
+The first part of the project was to implement the Lexical Analyzer, this part was done with a group member in the class.

 ## Overview